Archived-Repositorie/flowery-structures/README.md

 </a></p>

 <h2 align="center">Description</h2>
 Adds many new small structures and by doing that enchancing vanilla experience.
-It's fully server-side and will support multiple modloaders and plugin loaders with datapack itself
+It's fully server-side and will support multiple modloaders and plugin loaders with datapack itself.

 <h2 align="center">Links</h2>